-When it comes to placing a sofa in front of a window, there are no hard and fast rules, but there are clever hints to make sure your sofa works to enhance the architectural details of your room and reflect the mood of the space, and things to take into account.
+When it comes to placing a sofa in front of a window, there are no hard and fast rules, but there are clever hints to make sure your sofa works to enhance the architectural details of your room.
 We speak to the experts to find out their thoughts on smart living room furniture ideas and ways to tackle this design conundrum.

 Should you put a sofa in front of a window?